Pogroms during the Russian Civil War: Background

 From 1791, Jews living in the Russian Empire were largely restricted to the Pale of Settlement in the western part of the country.
 There was also a ban on holding state and public positions.
 From 1881 to 1884 and 1903 to 1906, many pogroms took place.

-During World War I, almost half a million Jews fought in Imperial Russian Army.
+During World War I, almost half a million Jews fought in the Imperial Russian Army.
 However, the command of the Russian army was prejudiced against the Jews.
-Academy officers were convinced that Jews undermined the power of the tsar, blamed them for not recognizing God in Jesus of Nazareth and stigmatized them as foreigners.
+Academy officers were convinced that Jews undermined the power of the tsar, blamed them for not recognizing God in Jesus and stigmatized them as foreigners.
 During the war, much of the Russian population blamed Jews for causing food shortages and price inflation, or for spreading rumors about the lack of weapons, despite it being one of the most widely known public secrets.
-The situation was complicated by the establishment of the "German Committee for the Liberation of Russian Jews" in Germany, whose founders saw the war with Russia as a method of liberating Russian Jews from the Tsarist autocracy.
+The situation was complicated by the establishment of the "German Committee for Freeing of Russian Jews" in Germany, whose founders saw the war with Russia as a method of liberating Russian Jews from the Tsarist autocracy.

 During the withdrawal of Russian troops in 1915 from Congress Poland, under pressure from the Central Powers, the military command deported 250,000 Jews deep into Russia.
 350,000 more refugees joined this number.
 Their property was plundered frequently.
 The newcomers did not receive legal security in their new homes.

 The dispersion of the population across the territories of several countries and the division of forces during World War I meant that Jews found themselves on different sides of the front.
-On each of these sides, they were collectively accused of favoring the enemy, including spying on behalf of the opposing army.
+On each side, they were collectively accused of favoring the enemy, including spying on behalf of the opposing army.
 Espionage suspects were usually hanged without a trial.
 According to the historian Peter Kenez, most of the accusations of desertion, after being executed, turned out to be false.
 A rising atmosphere of antisemitism caused pogroms to break out in Stanyslaviv, Chernivtsi and Tarnopol, during the withdrawal of Russian troops from the region.

-After the Tsar was overthrown on 2 April 1917, Alexander Kerensky's Provisional Government abolished the Pale of Settlement and repealed the restrictions on national and religious minorities, thereby granting Jews full civil equality in the Russian Republic.
+After the tsar was overthrown on 2 April 1917, Alexander Kerensky's Provisional Government abolished the Pale of Settlement and repealed the restrictions on national and religious minorities, thereby granting Jews full civil equality in the Russian Republic.